top of page

 How We Addressed Those Needs

-• We thought creating one dedicated page that housed all the newsletter and alerts would allow for a quicker and more effective experience.
+• We created one dedicated page that housed all the newsletter and alerts that would allow for a quicker and more effective experience.

 • From our initial usability tests and heat mapping, we knew that the page needed to be accessible from the hamburger menu or close to the top.